Kerry O’Brien

 fellow-tbf

-For the past 14 years, I have been running the O’Brien Law Firm, taking great pride and pleasure in representing Texas employees, executives, and independent contractors who need to leverage the value of a great lawyer in their employment compensation and contract disputes.
 I have been Board Certified in Labor & Employment Law through the Texas Board of Legal Specialization since 2016.
 That means that I have demonstrated expert-level knowledge and substantial courtroom experience in the employment law arena.
 In 2023, Thomson Reuters selected me as a 2023 Super Lawyer.

-To stay connected with my great colleagues around my city and state, I’m a member of the Texas Bar Foundation (by invitation only), the State Bar of Texas Employment Law Section, the Texas Employment Lawyers Association, and the Austin Bar Association’s Labor & Employment and Solo/Small Firm Sections.
-I also volunteer to judge mock trial and debate competitions when I can.
+To stay connected with my great colleagues around my city and state, I’m a member of the Texas Bar Foundation (which is by invitation only), the State Bar of Texas Employment Law Section, the Texas Employment Lawyers Association, and the Austin Bar Association’s Labor & Employment and Solo/Small Firm Sections.
+I’m licensed to practice in all Texas state trial and appeals courts, all four Texas federal court districts, and the 5th Circuit federal court of appeals.

 For 7 years, I was a youth mentor for children with a parent in prison through the Seedling Foundation, and still continue to financially support that great organization today.
-I’m still active as a musician and songwriter.
-I post my music projects on Soundcloud under my Toro Real solo project moniker, and I currently play in the instrumental rock band Book of Change while remaining active as a classical guitarist as well.
-I also love hiking and traveling and hearing about unique places people have visited.

 From our blog